phocks/phocks.github.io/_posts/2014-09-13-random-access-memories.md

 > Tagged by [hellskittencouture](http://hellskittencouture.tumblr.com/) :)

-So here's the customary *I never do these things* but, the other day I was tagged by [kelsey](http://hellskittencouture.tumblr.com/) on [tumblr](http://phocks.tumblr.com), and I thought what the hell.
-Quite surprised by what came out, like the draw of tarrot cards or something.
-I wonder what you can tell about me from this.. have a listen~!
+So here's the customary *I never do these things* but, the other day I was tagged by [this pretty kitty](http://hellskittencouture.tumblr.com/) on [tumblr](http://phocks.tumblr.com), and I thought what the hell.

+I was quite surprised by what came out, like the draw of tarrot cards or something.
+I wonder however just how much you can tell about a person from this.. have a listen anyway~!

 <iframe src="http://8tracks.com/mixes/4781234/player_v3_universal" width="500" height="500" style="border: 0px none;"></iframe>